adamfaik/youtube-moment/README.md

-# 🎬 Moment - YouTube Discovery Companion
+# 🎬 Moment - YouTube Discovery Companion!

 A smart YouTube video discovery app powered by Gemini AI and YouTube Data API.
 Find the perfect video for your mood and available time, eliminating decision paralysis with curated, personalized recommendations.